 Want to cool down your home quickly and efficiently?
 Check out our guide to find the best tower fans on the market today.

 During the summer months, many homeowners use a fan to assist in circulating indoor air and increasing the comfort level of a too-warm room.
-Of all of the different types of fans exist on the market—window, pedestal, box, and wall-mount varieties—tower fans often rise above the rest.
-Its combination of high efficiency, space-saving design, surprisingly quiet operation, and smart features.
+Of all the different types of fans that exist on the market—window, pedestal, box, and wall-mount varieties—tower fans often rise above the rest.
+Why?
+Their combination of high efficiency, space-saving design, surprisingly quiet operation, and smart features.
 Keep reading to learn the key considerations to bear in mind when in the market for a tower fan, as well as to get the details on our top picks:

 - BEST OVERALL: Pelonis 40-Inch Oscillating Tower Fan

 - BEST VALUE: COSTWAY 40-inch LCD Tower Fan

-- BEST OSCILLATION COVERAGE: Airvention X01A Oscillating Tower Fan
+- BEST OSCILLATION: Airvention X01A Oscillating Tower Fan

 Top Fan Features and Functions